mandeepsingh7/fat-percent-estimation/README.md

-# Body Fat Percent Prediction
+# Body Fat Percent Estimation

 This project aims to estimate body fat percent from various physical measurements such as density, weight, height, etc.